-During the 21st Meeting of the Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean and its Protocols, held in December 2019 in Naples (COP21), the Program of Work (PoW) for 2020-2021 was adopted and it includes an activity related to the preparation of SUP guidelines.
+During the 21st Meeting of the Contracting Parties to the Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean, held in December 2019 in Naples (COP21), the MAP Program of Work for 2020-2021 (MAP PoW 2020-2021) was adopted and it includes an activity related to the preparation of SUP guidelines.
 This activity was requested by SCP/RAC Focal Points during their COP21 preparatory meeting held in May 2019.